Curiouskid0423/topscore-portal/swe-design.md

     - **Student ID**: an identifier defined by the rules of TopScore
     - **Name**
     - **Email**
+    - :rocket:`Supervisor` :rocket:
+        - Only the student's consultant (Kate or Angel) may see one's info.
+Such restriction should be fulfilled accross the site including the search engine.
+        - Supervisor restriction may be circumvented by the root_user.
     - **Package Type**: multiple checklists (代辦、規劃、or 課程生)
     - **High School**
     - **Person of Recommendation**